 Once a paper goes through a desk review, authors are expected to receive feedback that contains a full range of issues that reviewers raise.

 “This part of the process aims to identify inconsistencies in the study and further develop the logical arguments,” Prof Teck on why constructive criticism is vital at this stage.
 “You must focus your mind to improve the paper’s quality.”

 When feedback is given, authors are expected to respond and act on it.
 The stage is called R&R, which stands for revise and resubmit.
 The number of amendments varies; sometimes, a paper calls for a major revision, while others only require minor changes.

-Prof Teck Yong Eng concluded the workshop by reiterating the three elements that would get a research paper published: quality, rigor, and innovation.
+Prof Teck Yong Eng concluded the workshop by reiterating the three elements that would get a research paper published: quality, rigour, and innovation.

 “You will spend a lot of time rewriting the original manuscript, as well as replying back and forth with the reviewers,” the managing editor of the Journal of General Management cautioned.
 “Don’t take this entire peer review process lightly; you’ll see yourself revising extensively and thoroughly checking each section’s issues and addressing them.”

 PART 2 – Global Education: What Needs to Happen?

 The pandemic has shifted almost every aspect of educational institutions worldwide.
 In SAGE Hour’s second instalment, Rosalia da Garcia smoothly transitioned Prof Teck Yong Eng’s workshop with dialogues on global education.

 To kick off the session, Rosalia started with open-ended questions that included topics on how the higher education market has shifted after the pandemic.
 It also touched on what required educators, universities, and publishers to review how students learn.